-In addition, the ATLAS Group is an active member of industry groups and bodies that support ESG outcomes.
+In addition, the ATLAS Group is an active member of industry groups and bodies that support positive ESG outcomes.
+The ATLAS Group is also a signatory to the United Nations-supported Principles for Responsible Investment.
 The ATLAS Group also seeks to ensure that its corporate culture and incentives promote the ESG outcomes of the Fund.
 The ATLAS Group's approach to responsible investment forms part of its investment process and philosophy.
 The aim is to deliver long-term sustainable outcomes for investors in the Fund, incorporating the principles of responsible investing while minimising risk.

-The ATLAS Group believes that companies that make good long-term returns can only do so if they maintain and reinforce their 'social licence' to operate.
-This is particularly true in the infrastructure sector where companies are often managing vital assets that are directly or indirectly regulated by the state.
-The ATLAS Group approach to implementing the principles of responsible investing is to ensure that it captures and measures the positive and negative ways in which companies can influence society and the environment and that these impacts are reflected in forecasts of future returns and potential risks.
+The ATLAS Group believes for companies to generate attractive sustainable returns, they will need to continually demonstrate good corporate citizenship to retain the right to provide services to the stakeholders it serves, particularly in the infrastructure sector where companies are often managing essential services that are directly or indirectly regulated by the state.
+The ATLAS Group approach to implementing the principles of responsible investing is to capture and measure the positive and negative ways in which companies can influence society and the environment and ensure these impacts are reflected in the forecast cash flows of our base case or scenario analysis.